jbush001/NyuziProcessor/tools/simulator/README.md

 This is a instruction accurate functional simulator for this instruction set.
 It is not cycle accurate, and it does not simulate the behavior of caches.
-It can run in a few different modes, specified with the -m &lt;mode&gt; flag:
+It can run in a few different modes, specified with the -m flag:
 - cosim - co-simulation mode.
 The simulator reads instruction side effects from stdin (which are produced by the Verilog model) and verifies they are correct given the program.
-- debug - Allows single step, breakpoints, etc.
 - gui - (Mac only) Pops up a window that displays the live contents of the framebuffer
 - gdb - (in development) Allow a debugger to attach with remote GDB protocol to port 8000.
 - &lt;default&gt; Executes program until the processor is halted.